StoutFella/Codecademy-Python/Len's-Slice.md

 O. Slice the `pizza_and_prices` list and store the 3 lowest cost pizzas in a list called `three_cheapest`.

-P. <strong>Great job! :thumbsup: </strong> The mice are very pleased and will be leaving you a 5-star review.
+P. <strong>Great job! :thumbsup: </strong> The 🐁 are very pleased and will be leaving you a 5-star review.

 Q. Print the `three_cheapest` list.